astro-ck/Road-Extraction/README.md

 # Road-Extraction
+A novel CNN-based multistage framework is proposed for simultaneous road surface and centerline tracing from remote sensing images instead of treating them separately as most current road extraction methods do.

 This repository is the official implementation of [Simultaneous Road Surface and Centerline Extraction From Large-Scale Remote Sensing Images Using CNN-Based Segmentation and Tracing](https://ieeexplore.ieee.org/document/9094008).

+## Overview

 Our framework consists of three steps: boosting segmentation, multiple starting points tracing, and fusion.